marek648/HW_SW_Fault_Injection/README.md

 - `TrustZone_meh/` — hardware schematics, test firmware and data for the **TrustZone-M(eh)** experiments on ARM MCUs.
 - `auto_reset_PC_RPI/` — Raspberry Pi scripts and wiring diagrams to automatically reset/reboot target machines between glitch attempts.
 - `test_scipt/` — test harnesses and orchestration scripts used to run repeated experiments and capture faulty outputs.
-- `thesis/` — PDF and source files of the Master’s thesis and supplementary datasets.
+- `thesis/` — PDF file of the Master’s thesis.

 > See each folder for README-style details and run instructions specific to that experiment.